Emmaus-Nicopolis

 As to the existence of a third Emmaus near Motza during the Crusader period, see: FAQs about Emmaus, questions 3 and 7.

 The route of the First Crusade passed through the region of Emmaus (Latrun) on its way to Jerusalem.
-In the beginning of June 1099, the Crusaders left the town of Ramla and reached Emmaus, where they rested before continuing to the Holy City.
+In the beginning of June 1099, the Crusaders left the town of Ramla and on the same day reached Emmaus, where they rested before continuing to the Holy City.

 The itinerary of the First Crusade